prezi/assignment-create-juanrodriguez/README.md

 ### Architecture:
 The project's structure consists of three components: frontend, backend and persistence as follow:
 * Frontend: Two components that controls the corresponding search and the detail of the slide -> slides.component.ts and slide-detail.component.ts; and a service that makes the comunication with the backend -> slide.service.ts.
-* Backend: A rest service built using Python and the flask microframework, consist of 3 end points -> getSlides, getSlide_by_title and get_slides_sorted_by_date, fot get all the slides, search a slide by title (complete title or words) and get the slides sorted by date; also.
-Also, i have created a logic file to encapsulate the json encoding of the response and the cross domain; and a settings folder to store importan configurations.
+* Backend: A rest service built using Python and the flask microframework, consist of 3 end points -> getSlides, getSlide_by_title and get_slides_sorted_by_date, to get all the slides, search a slide by title (complete title or words) and get the slides sorted by date.
+Also, I have created a logic file to encapsulate the json encoding of the response and the cross domain; and a settings folder to store important configurations.
 * Persistence: It is supported by a mongodb nosql database, the provided json file was loaded into the database to allow queries.

 ### Installation